-When meeting with your financial planner to prepare or modify your estate plan, a discussion about the best ways to accomplish your goals will invariably involve wills and irrevocable trusts.
+When meeting with your financial planner to prepare or modify your estate plan, a discussion about the best ways to accomplish your goals will invariably involve irrevocable trusts vs will.
 Depending upon the types of assets you own, family circumstances, possible health concerns, and other factors, your financial advisor might recommend the use of an irrevocable trust either alone or in collaboration with a will.

 Irrevocable trusts can be an effective estate-planning vehicle even though they involve relinquishing ownership of all or part of your assets to the trust.
 Understanding the role wills and trusts play in an estate plan can help to ease concerns.
 You can begin with the following top five differences between an irrevocable trust and a will:

 If the children experience financial difficulty during the life of the parents, creditors may be able to put a lien on the residence.
 They could not force a foreclose on the lien while the parents were alive, but the existence of the lien would still cause problems for the children when the property transfers following the death of both parents.
 If a child gets divorced, the house in a life estate is considered a marital asset and the ex-spouse could get half.

 1. Trust vs Will: Irrevocable trusts will reduce your estate tax liability.

 The law treats assets properly transferred into an irrevocable trust as no longer being owned by you.
 One of many benefits of this fact is the removal of the property from your taxable estate when you die for both the federal government and your state government – 20 STATES ask for a piece of your estate (find out if your state does) and their exemptions are much lower than the federal government.
 However, neither the property nor its appreciated value will increase your estate tax obligation.